mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 then self-consumes them via REST client connected to localhost:8080 and exposes them in a Grid: [vaadin8-restdataprovider-example](https://github.com/mvysny/vaadin8-restdataprovider-example) and [vaadin10-restdataprovider-example](https://gitlab.com/mvysny/vaadin10-restdataprovider-example).

+## Data Loaders

+VoK uses the concept of a _Data Loader_.
+The data loader is responsible for loading pages of data from arbitrary data source, sorting and filtering it as necessary, converting rows into Java Beans.
+The data loader then can be plugged into Vaadin Grid, in order to show the data.

+For example, the REST client class `CrudClient` is a data loader since it implements the `DataLoader` interface.
+Since Vaadin Grid works with `DataProvider`s, you need to use `DataLoaderAdapter` to convert `CrudClient` into `DataProvider`, which you can then assign to the Grid.
+It's always wise to call `.withConfigurableFilter2()` on the adapter which enables the filter row to set filters to the data provider.

+Another example is the SQL database access via the `vok-orm`. vok-orm provides data loader for every entity which is able to load instances of that entity.
+VoK then provides convenience extension method on vok-orm `Dao` (the `Dao.dataProvider`) which takes the data loader and uses `DataLoaderAdapter` to convert it into `DataProvider`.

+### Why Not Use DataProvider API Directly?

+Why we need the data loaders?
+Can't we simply implement `DataProvider` API and assign it to the Grid directly?
+Unfortunately we can't, for the following reasons:

+1. There are two different `DataProvider` interfaces (they are identical but the class name is different): one for Vaadin 8, one for Vaadin 10.
+We would have to implement every provider two times, one for Vaadin 8, other for Vaadin 10.
+And the vok-orm would have to depend on the Vaadin 8 and Vaadin 10 API, which doesn't make any sense.
+2. The `DataLoader` API is vastly simpler than the `DataProvider`.
+3. The `DataLoader` API library ([vok-dataloader](https://github.com/mvysny/vok-dataloader))
+   comes with a filter hierarchy, so you don't have to write your own hierarchy.

+TBD more

 ## The 'Behind The Scenes' Info